ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ### 3.2.
 Configuring Secret Stores

-The passwords that are used in the toolkit nodes, must be saved in secret stores for security reasons.
-Before proceeding with the secret store configuration described below, please also see the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/#configure-secret-stores) regarding secret store.
+The passwords used in the toolkit authentication tree nodes must be saved in secret stores for security reasons.
+The toolkit uses AM secret stores as described in the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/#configure-secret-stores).

 #### 3.2.1.
 To Configure a File System Secret Volume Store